Innoovatum32/Person_reid_market1501/README.md

 ## Datasets

 ### Market-1501
-[3]Person re-identitification dataset collected in front of a supermarket from six different cameras.
+Person re-identitification dataset collected in front of a supermarket from six different cameras.
 The dataset contains 1501 different identities that are captured by at least two cameras.
 [Sample code](https://github.com/justayak/pak/blob/master/samples/Market1501.ipynb)